JMorris1575/christmas17/docs/trivia.rst

 The /trivia/question/n/ Pattern
 *******************************

-.. csv-table::*Does entering /trivia/question/n/ result in the diplay of a fake question page for that question?*
+.. csv-table:: **Does entering /trivia/question/n/ result in the diplay of a fake question page for that question?**
-    :header: 'Result', 'Action to be Taken'
+    :header: Result, Action to be Taken
     :widths: auto

     No, create the url pattern